ringechpil/ML_minor_projects/README.md

 Some of the minor ML projects I was working on during my machine learning masterclass training and while taking some online courses.

+**Car Sales:** Using artificial neural networ to precisely predict car prices.

 **Ecommerce:** Using regression models to see whether it pays off more to invest into web sale or mobile app marketing.